robertsean1995/oawk/README.md

 It is intended for Oawk to preserve Mawk's performance-oriented foundation.
 To measure the performance impact of these changes, Oawk is benchmarked alongside Mawk, Gawk, Python, and Bash using the same computational workload.

 The benchmark performs one billion iterations of a simple arithmetic loop.
-Each implementation is measured using ```/usr/bin/time -v```.
-The test is repeated three (3) times per implementation.
+Each tool is measured using ```/usr/bin/time -v```.
+The test is repeated three (3) times per tool.
 The reported results are the averages of **User time (seconds)**, representing CPU time spent executing the program in user mode, and **Maximum resident set size (kbytes)**, representing peak physical memory usage during execution.
 This is not an *exhaustive* comparison.

 These benchmarks are intended as a focused comparison of raw loop execution and memory overhead rather than a comprehensive measure of overall language performance.
 They simply provide a baseline for evaluating how closely Oawk retains Mawk's performance characteristics after so many changes and how those baselines compare to other languages.
 Bash is just here to show what it is like for a normal person to compete in the Olympics.